trimstray/linux-hardening-checklist/README.md

 - **Rule:** Ensure `/usr` located on separate partition. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/low.png" alt="low">

-    **Rationale:**

-    > Some additional reasoning for isolating `/usr`, is for making it easier to deploy identical systems, these partitions can be prepared one time and then replicated across systems more easily.

 - **Rule:** Restrict `/usr` partition mount options. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/low.png" alt="low">

-    **Rationale:**

-    > It can be mounted read-only, offering a level of protection to the data under this directory so that it cannot be tampered with so easily.

     **Example:**